DanielEduardoLopez/PortfolioReturn/README.md

 9. Taiwan Semiconductor Manufacturing Co.
 Ltd. (**TSM**)
 10. Meta Platforms Inc. (**META**)

-On the other hand, stock value data was retrieved from the previous three years, i.e., **from 2020-01-01 to 2023-01-09** by using the python library [yfinance](https://pypi.org/project/yfinance/).
+On the other hand, stock value data was retrieved from the previous three years, i.e., **from 2020/01/01 to 2023/01/09** by using the Python library yfinance.

 #### **6.2 Data Exploration**
 Stock value data retrieved from Yahoo Finance was explored through some simple visualizations.